 Because occupations involving physical labor dominate the local economy, Wheaton is generally considered to be a blue-collar town.
 44.51% of the Wheaton workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Wheaton is a city of service providers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Wheaton who work in sales jobs (13.87%), personal care services (12.14%), and maintenance occupations (11.56%).

-The population of Wheaton has a very low overall level of education: only 6.50% of people over 25 hold a 4-year college degree or higher.
+The citizens of Wheaton have a very low rate of college education: just 6.50% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The per capita income in Wheaton in 2022 was $16,243, which is low income relative to Missouri and the nation.
 This equates to an annual income of $64,972 for a family of four.